Complete Lorentz transformation of a charge-current density: Abstract

 \section{Abstract}

-The claim is made in the graduate textbook {\it Classical Electricity and Magnetism} by Panofsky and Phillips that a Lorentz transformation of a neutral current loop results in a moving current loop with a charge distribution and an electric dipole moment.
-This result has been used in a number of subsequent papers.
-However, the Panofsky and Phillips result is wrong because they base their derivation on an incomplete Lorentz transformation.
-They Lorentz transform the charge-current four-vector $j^\mu=[{\bf j(r},t),\rho({\bf r},t)]$, but not the space-time four-vector $x^\mu=[{\bf r},t]$.
-In this paper, we show that completing the Lorentz transformation by using the variable $t'$ in the moving frame rather than keeping the rest frame time variable $t$, a current loop that is neutral when at rest is also neutral when it is moving.
-This means that a moving current loop does not have an induced electric dipole moment.
+It is generally assumed in the literature that a Lorentz transformation on a neutral current loop results in a moving current loop with a nonvanishing charge distribution and an electric dipole moment.
+We show in this paper that this is not, in fact, correct.
+The derivation that leads to the charge distribution was based on an incomplete Lorentz transformation, which transforms the charge-current four-vector $j^\mu=[\rho({\bf r},t),{\bf j(r},t)]$, but not the space-time four-vector $x^\mu=(t,{\bf r})$.
+We show that completing the Lorentz transformation by using the variable $t'$ in the moving frame, rather than keeping the rest frame time variable $t$, results in there being no induced charge density and no resulting electric dipole moment.

+A large number of papers have been written with the assumption that a moving current loop acquires an induced electric dipole moment\cite{tb1,gev,km,vh,a,gh,bt,tb2,v,s,k,sb,gh2,b} This assumption is generally based on a derivation in Panofsky and Phillips\cite{pp} that purports to demonstrate that a Lorentz transformation on a neutral current loop at rest results in a charged current loop with an electric dipole moment.
+However, the Panofsky and Phillips derivation is wrong because they failed to complete the Lorentz transformation.
+Completing the Lorentz transformation by using the the moving frame time variable, rather than keeping the rest frame time variable, results in there being no induced charge density and no resulting electric dipole moment.

-A charge-current density forms a four-vector\footnote {We use units with c=1.} $[\rho({\bf r},t),{\bf j(r},t)]$ in special relativity.
-This implies that under a Lorentz transformation from a system S in which a neutral current loop ($\rho=0$) is at rest, to a system S$'$ in which the current loop is moving with a velocity $\bf V$, the charge and current densities will transform to
+A complete Lorentz transformation for a current loop is a two step process.
+The first step is to Lorentz transform the charge-current density four-vector\footnote {We use units with c=1.} $[\rho({\bf r},t),{\bf j(r},t)]$ from the rest system S to a system S$'$ in which the current loop is moving with a velocity $\bf V$.
+For a neutral current loop ($\rho=0$) originally at rest, this gives the Lorentz transformation equations

-The positive sign in Eq.~(\ref{rp}) appears because $\bf -V$ is the velocity of the Lorentz transformation from S to S$'$.
+The positive sign in Eq.~(\ref{rp}) appears because the velocity of the Lorentz transformation from S to S$'$ is $\bf -V$.

 This Lorentz transformation seems to have produced a non-vanishing charge distribution in the frame in which the current loop is moving.
-On the basis of this, Panofsky and Phillips\cite{pp} deduced that a moving current loop would develop an electric dipole moment due to the charge distribution indicated by Eq.~(\ref{rp}).
-A large number of later references\cite{tb1}-\cite{b} has used this induced electric dipole moment to draw spurious physical consequences.
+On the basis of this, Panofsky and Phillips deduced that a moving current loop would develop an electric dipole moment due to the charge distribution indicated by Eq.~(\ref{rp}).
+But the transformation in Eq.~(\ref{rp}) is not a complete Lorentz transformation of the charge-current four-vector.
+The required second step is to Lorentz transform the space-time four-vector $(t,{\bf r})$, so that the transformed $\rho'$ and $\bf j'$ are functions of $t'$ and $\bf r'$.